 Level 2 – Embark

-Campers further explore their leadership as they advance their paddling and camping skills during a 4-day canoe trip.
-Time at camp is spent participating in cabin-based activities and volunteering within the local community.
+During the Embark level, participants further explore their leadership as they advance their paddling and camping skills during a four-day canoe trip with their cabin group.
+Time at camp is spent focusing on trip preparation, skill development and choice activities.

 Level 3 – Reach

-As “Leader-of-the-Day”, campers have the opportunity to practice leading their peers while on their backcountry trip.
-Campers are given more ownership over their individual experience as they have their choice of varied length canoe trips or a hiking trip.
-Time at camp is balanced between level and cabin-based activities as campers continue their volunteerism and exploration of the local area at the Bannock Point Petriforms.
+Putting their leadership skills into action, participants become leaders within their group, assuming the role of “Leader-of-the-Day” on their backcountry trip.
+Participants are given more ownership over their individual experience as they have their choice of varied length canoe trips or a hiking trip.
+Time at camp is balanced between trip preparation and camp-wide programming.

 Level 4 – Ascent

-To coincide with the final years of high-school, the Ascent level uses backcountry canoe trips to challenge the leadership, teamwork and communication of campers.
-Varied length canoe trips are offered to meet the unique interests of these older campers.
-Taking advantage of being close to Winnipeg, campers receive tours of local universities and colleges to encourage their pursuit of post-secondary education.
+To coincide with the final years of high school, the Ascent level uses backcountry canoe trips to challenge the leadership, teamwork and communication of participants.
+Varied length canoe trips are offered to meet the unique interests of these older participants.
+Taking advantage of being close to Winnipeg, participants receive tours of local universities and colleges to encourage their pursuit of post-secondary education.

 Level 5 – Summit

 A strong emphasis on the transference of learning from camp and backcountry travel to home-life is focused on during structured workshops and debriefs.
-The final backcountry trip culminates in a choice of flat or moving water canoeing for the Summit campers.
+The final backcountry trip culminates in a choice of backcountry paddling trips, utilizing skills learned throughout the Program.
 At camp, they are challenged with a Static High-Adventure Course and participate in a Sweat Lodge.

 Because of Camp...® is a registered trademark of the American Camp Association.
 All rights reserved.